chousemath/life_plan/goals.txt

 * [Jo&Su] Organize and pay for a 5-day trip to Hawaii for all of our parents to meet and get to know each otherat 32
 * [Jo&Su] Have a house to move into that is big enough to raise two kids by 33
 * [Jo] Finish up and publish my first book through Amazon self-publishing by 33
-* [Su] Move from the Korean freight forwarding company to a more established, American freight forwarding company (salary of approximate $35000) by 34
+* [Su] Move from the Korean freight forwarding company to a more established, American freight forwarding company (salary of approximate $35000) by 34, list of some freight forwarding companies in Seattle (http://www.forwarders.com/StateDirectory/WA.html)
 * [Jo] Become a lead developer / technical architect by 34, top-level software engineer salary ($130000)
 * [Jo] Become a certified skydiver by 34
 * [Jo&Su] Have a child by 34